 Filing your nominee financial disclosure report is the beginning of your financial disclosure obligations as an agency leader.
-Below are some additional filing requirements.
+In addition, you are required to file:

-• Periodic Transaction Reports

-The law requires you to file a periodic transaction report (OGE Form 278-T) in OGE's electronic filing system, Integrity, to disclose purchases, sales, or exchanges of securities in excess of \$1,000 by you, your spouse, or your dependent child.

-• Annual Financial Disclosure Reports
+- Periodic Transaction Reports (OGE Form 278-T) at the time of making purchases, sales, or exchanges of securities in excess of \$1,000 by you, your spouse, or your dependent child using Integrity, OGE's electronic filing system. - Annual Financial Disclosure Reports (OGE Form 278e) by May 15 each year using Integrity.

-The law requires you to file an annual financial disclosure report by May 15 each year.